"Environmental Justice:

 During her junior year in high school, she organized The Concerned Parents and Students for Quality Education in Lowndes County, because of the type of instruction offered at a school which showed an “R” rated movie during the school day to youths from grades seven through twelve.
 Largely through her efforts, the principal and superintendent resigned, leading to major change in the county.
 As a member of the Alabama Students for Civil Rights, Catherine was selected as a Youth Fellow of the Robert Kennedy Memorial Foundation where nationwide she advocated for quality education for all children.
 She met Senator Ted Kennedy during the summer of 1975 while interning in Washington to learn how Capitol Hill functioned.
 As a college student she was one of the five original plaintiffs in Knight v.
 Alabama along with Dr. Alma Freeman, Dr. John Gipson, Randy Anderson, and John Knight.
 She organized the Student Action Committee at Alabama State University in 1981 which coordinated a statewide march on the Capitol to protest Governor Fob James’ plan to merge Alabama State University under the proposed University of Montgomery.
 That action led to an alliance with the Southern Christian Leadership Conference and the university lifting its ban of SCLC activities on ASU’s campus which was instituted in the 1960s.
 In 1981 SCLC held its national Board meeting at ASU and the Student Action Committee received its charter as a chapter of SCLC.
 Later Ms Flowers became the first director of the National Voting Rights Museum in Selma, Alabama.

 Using her leadership abilities, Ms. Flowers decided to enter the education arena as a history teacher to inspire youth, spending more than thirteen years in the classroom advocating social responsibility and community service.
 In 1990 she brought a group of her students from Washington, DC and they marched the historic route from Selma to Montgomery.
 The participation of the students was hailed by the Washington Post.
 While teaching in North Carolina, she became the first teacher in the history of the U.S. Department of Education to file a discrimination complaint on behalf of African American and Native American students.
 The resolution led to blacks and Native Americans being elevated to positions of authority within that school system that reflected the makeup of the population, and the elimination of discriminatory policies.
 As a result she was approached by the NAACP Legal Defense Fund to become a lead plaintiff in a case they were considering to attack tracking in public schools.
 She also took those students to the inauguration for President Bill Clinton.
 Upon moving to Detroit to teach, she further developed a reputation for innovative and effective teaching methods, as well as a deep commitment to and genuine concern for her students.
 After a year at Phoenix Academy in Southwest Detroit, she was recruited to teach at the prestigious Renaissance High School.
 In 2000, Flowers and her students joined the reenactment of the march from Selma to Montgomery.
 During this march she met the Pulitzer prize-winning historian Taylor Branch.
-She assisted him with research and interviews for his book,
+She assisted him with research and interviews for his book, At Canaan’s Edge, which chronicles the Civil Rights Movement.
+Her knowledge of civil rights history led historian Hasan Jeffries to ask for help with his book, Bloody Lowndes.
+He noted her work in the area of civil rights in the book’s epilogue.
+In 2010 during the 45th commemoration of the Selma to Montgomery march she worked quietly with community leaders to ensure that the march would continue once it began despite the issues within the leadership of SCLC.
+Coordinating food, lodging, community participation and mass meetings, Ms. Flowers was credited by SCLC staff for enabling the completion of the march.

 Her awards and recognitions include recipient of the Interreligious and International Peace Council’s Crown of Peace Award for Exemplary Leadership in Reconciliation and Peacemaking in 2004; The Dorothy L. Height Award for Social Work from Delta Sigma Theta, Inc. Montgomery Alumnae Chapter in 2011; induction in the Pi Sigma Alpha National Political Science Honor Society, Alpha Gamma Chapter in 2013; and 2014 she became a member of Delta Sigma Theta, Inc.